eXistenZNL/Docker-Webstack/README.md

 - Place one or more configuration files in specific directories to augment the configuration
 - If that does not suit your needs, you can also simply overwrite the configuration files altogether

-These are the files to add or overwrite in order to configure the different parts of the webstack:
+These are the files to add or overwrite to configure the different parts of the webstack:

 | Application               | Copy files into this directory | Overwrite this file if needed |
 |---------------------------|--------------------------------|-------------------------------|